Released: 28th February 2000

 Needless to say then, the song is not grounded in reality.
 But it is still an undeniable bop.

 A song like Love On The Northern Line is an absolute gift for any music video director, with a concept that writes itself.
 Or so you would think – but in this case apparently not.
 For rather than stick Northern Line on the Northern Line to perform the song, the video instead features the group in an underwater cell that is somewhere between an aquarium and a posh sewer.
-You’d almost think that everyone involved had turned up to the set, been given an assortment of random props and told to just get on with it.
-So, we open with a scientist plugging her headphones into an amp and overloading the system – with absolutely no further exposition as to who she is or what she’s doing.
+You’d almost think that everyone involved had turned up to the set, been given an assortment of random props and told to improvise So, it opens with a scientist plugging her headphones into an amp and overloading the system – with absolutely no further exposition as to who she is or what she’s doing.
 The video is then essentially a series of shots of the group dancing – and pulling some hot catalogue model poses (well, you’ve got to keep all potential career options open).
 Of course, the underwater setting means that towards the end of the video it starts to rain.
 And what do you do in that scenario other than start thrashing at your clothes and rubbing yourself erotically?
 It’s not that the video is significantly more obtuse than was normal for the early ‘00s, but then most other songs didn’t have such an overt reference point in their lyrics as Love On The Northern Line.

 The single peaked at #15 – a cruel fate for such a loving tribute to one of the country’s most famous transit systems.
 It would, however, turn out to be Northern Line’s biggest hit, which is quite fitting.
 The group’s career was short-lived but Love On The Northern Line will forever have a place in our heart – and most certainly our head – for as long as the London Underground continues to operate.